the space beneath every thought.

 every tradition points here.

-every human system already knows this.
+every body already knows this.

-we are simply remembering.
+we are simply returning.

 what silence gives you